-- (i) Building circularity in production and supply processes and key economic sectors - (ii) Redirecting finance and investments to less polluting and cleaner economic activities - (iii) Promoting and disseminating green technologies and ecosystem based solutions, including ecosystem protection and restoration - (iv) Scaling up actions on pollution through horizontal and vertical integration in cities - (v) Incentivizing responsible consumption and lifestyles choices
+- (i) Ensure materials are free of toxic chemicals in order to enhance Building circularity in production and supply processes and key economic sectorsRedirecting finance and investments to less polluting and cleaner economic activities.
+Applying the polluters pay principle. - (ii) Promoting and disseminating green technologies and ecosystem based solutions, including ecosystem protection and restoration - (iii) Scaling up actions on pollution through horizontal and vertical integration in cities - (iv) Incentivizing responsible consumption and lifestyles choices that lead to a reduction of resources use in absolute terms and progressing a prevention-focused pollution agenda.

-Underpinning change and system-wide action with enablers: clear targets, science-based standards and monitoring programmes can play a central role in facilitating transformative actions and progressing a prevention-focused pollution agenda.
 They aim at incentivizing and correcting market and policy failures and address some of the key gaps and issues identified in the document that make pollution so globally present, pervasive and persistent.
 Key enablers include:

+Underpinning change and system-wide action with enablers: clear targets, science-based standards and monitoring programmes can play a central role in facilitating transformative actions